 - 1⁄2 tsp. kosher salt

-- 1 lb. unsalted butter, softened, plus more for greasing
+- 1 lb. unsalted butter, softened, divided, plus more for greasing

 - 3 cups sugar

-- Heat oven to 325°.
-Bring 1 cup milk to a simmer in a 1-qt. saucepan; remove from heat and add 2 tbsp. vanilla.
-Whisk flour, baking powder, and salt in a bowl; set aside.
-In another bowl, and using an electric hand mixer, beat 3⁄4 lb. butter and the sugar until combined.
+In a small pot, bring 1 cup milk to a simmer; remove from heat and add 2 tablespoons vanilla.
+In a medium bowl, whisk together the flour, baking powder, and salt, and set aside.
+In a second medium bowl, using an electric mixer, beat 3⁄4 pound (3 sticks) butter and the sugar until combined.
 Add the eggs, one at a time, mixing well after each addition.
-With the motor running, slowly add dry ingredients until combined.
-Drizzle in milk mixture until a smooth batter forms.
-Pour batter into a greased 9″-round, 2 1⁄2“-deep cake pan; bake until a toothpick inserted into center of cake comes out clean, 1–1 1⁄2 hours.
-Let cool slightly, then invert onto a wire rack; let cool completely and transfer to a cake stand.
+With the mixer running, slowly add the dry ingredients until combined.
+Drizzle in the milk mixture until a smooth batter forms.
+Pour the batter into the prepared pan, transfer to the oven, and bake until a toothpick inserted into the center of the cake comes out clean, 1–11⁄2 hours.
+Cool slightly, then invert onto a wire rack to finish cooling completely.
+Transfer to a cake stand.

-- Using an electric hand mixer with clean beaters, beat remaining milk, vanilla, and butter in a bowl until combined.
-With the motor running, slowly add confectioners’ sugar until a smooth frosting forms; spread evenly over cake.
+Using an electric hand mixer with clean beaters, beat the remaining milk, vanilla, and butter in a bowl until combined.
+With the mixer running, slowly add the confectioners’ sugar until a smooth frosting forms; spread evenly over cake.
 Chill 20 minutes before serving.